 I wanted to make my own design, so I used my Cameo to create a cute little owl and cut it out of Silhouette’s stencil vinyl.
-But if you have a pre-made stencil that you love, that will work great too!
+But you can also use Cricut Design Space to design something to cut out with a Cricut machine, or if you have a pre-made stencil that you love, that will work great too!
 Either way, the first thing you need to do is make sure your shirt is clean and wrinkle-free.

 Attach your stencil to the shirt.
 If you found a pre-made stencil, lightly spray the back of it with spray adhesive, place it on your shirt, and firmly press down all the edges.
 If you made your own stencil, make sure you cut it out of adhesive vinyl.
 My stencil had a few separate “loose” pieces, so I used transfer paper to transfer the stencil onto my shirt without losing any pieces.